This post may contain affiliate links, which help keep this content free. (Full disclosure)

-How Long To Bake Cod At 400
+How Long To Bake Cod At 400 degrees F?

-This baked cod with butter sauce will take about 12-15 minutes in a 400 degree F oven.
+This baked cod with butter sauce will take about 10-15 minutes in a 400 degree F oven.
 If your cod is frozen, read below!

 How Do You Know When Cod Is Done?

-How To Make Baked Cod From Frozen
+How To Make Baked Cod From Frozen?

 Follow the same directions as above, but add on 5-10 minutes of baking time.
 The exact time will vary a bit depending on the size of the fillet, but cook it until it’s cooked through, opaque, and flakes easily.

 - Store: Keep this oven baked cod fish in the fridge for 2-3 days.